microsoft/azure-devops-extension-sample/README.md

 # Samples

 Individual sample contributions are self-contained folders under `./src/Samples`.
+These samples will match those contribution points [as documented](https://learn.microsoft.com/en-us/azure/devops/extend/reference/targets/overview?view=azure-devops).
 Within each sample you will find:

 1. `{SampleName}.json` - describes the contribution objects being added to Azure DevOps
 2. `{SampleName}.html` - page which is rendered within an iframe on the appropriate Azure DevOps page or pages.
 It may be visible UI (such as a Hub) or a background iframe (such as a Menu action handler).
 This will include a sample reference for `{SampleName}.js`, and for visible frames it will contain a single `<div>` element with an id of `root`.